Share your local pride and holiday spirit with a handmade ornament!

-Each locality is asked to again submit one hand-crafted ornament that uniquely represents their community.
+Each locality may submit one hand-crafted ornament that uniquely represents their community.
 You also may reuse an ornament sent previously if the ornament is still in displayable condition.
 The guidelines for making and submitting ornaments are below and have been slightly adjusted to previous years.

-- The theme of the ornament is totally up to the locality; however, we suggest a depiction of some unique feature that is specific to your community, such as an historic home, a noted person, a natural feature, an animal or plant from the region, etc. with the understanding the overall theme this year will be Home for the Holidays.
+- The Executive Mansion suggests a depiction of some unique feature that is specific to your community, such as a historic home, a noted person, a natural feature, an animal or plant from the region, etc. with the understanding the overall theme this year will be Home for the Holidays.

 - The Executive Mansion prefers hand-made ornaments as opposed to purchased ornaments.

-- Examples of materials that could be used for creating the ornament include: clay, glass, shells, fabric, wood, found objects, and objects from nature.
+- Examples of materials that could be used for creating the ornament include clay, glass, shells, fabric, wood, found objects, and objects from nature.

-- Deadline for submitting the ornament is November 1, 2016.
+- Deadline for submitting the ornament is Tuesday, November 17, 2020.

 We welcome you to phone or email with any questions so that we can work with you on what we hope will be a fun and creative project that displays our Virginia pride.
 Please feel free to contact the VML or VACo office as appropriate or you may also contact the Executive Mansion at 804-371-2642 or email@example.com.